 This new breast pump from Medela is an ultra-quiet, innovative double electric smart pump that automatically adjusts suction to ensure you’re pumping consistently and efficiently.
 Moms can also easily track feedings by connecting to the MyMedela app on their smartphone and get access to helpful lactation information and other valuable content to help moms achieve breastfeeding success.

 Unless mom and dad want to spend the first few years of parenthood battling each other for the title of who wore the baby food best, a high chair is a no-brainer.
 Although babies won’t be eating solids for the first 5 months or so, some high chairs can double as infant seats.

-Our Pick: Peg Perego Siesta High Chair
+Our pick: Peg Perego Siesta High Chair

 Fevers are a common occurrence with babies and young children and can sometimes require medical attention.
-Having an accurate thermometer you don’t have to stick in your baby’s butt isn’t just a nice-to-have but can also be a lifesaver.
+Having an accurate thermometer that you don’t have to stick in your baby’s butt isn’t just a nice-to-have but can also be a lifesaver.

-Our Pick: Kinsa Digital Smart Thermometer
+Our pick: Kinsa Digital Smart Thermometer

 The Kinsa Digital Smart Thermometer takes accurate readings in seconds and can sync with your smartphone, so you can conveniently keep your family’s health information on hand for doctor’s appointments or emergency hospital visits.
 Even more, the thermometer includes a fun bubble-popping game to distract older kids and put them at ease.

 When a baby is stuffed-up, it’s hard on both the child and the parents.
 They’re irritable, cry a lot, and have trouble sleeping.
 And that’s just the mom and dad.
 Unfortunately, a box of tissues won’t fix the problem.
 Until a child learns to blow his or her nose, they’ll need assistance in blasting those pesky boogers away.
 In comes the nasal aspirator.